 IGDA Japan chapter IGDA Japan chapter has been established in 2002 as a local chapter in Japanese capital area and advanced to Non-profit organization in 2012.
 There are 12 SIGs, 2 Task forces, 1 working group and we have over 2500 free mail news readers.
 We hold many seminars, events and cooperate with TGS, CEDEC, and DiGRA JAPAN.

 Key Players is the biggest classified directory of the German games industry.
-It provides interesting and surprising insights into the German games market as well as more than 100 in-depth company profiles.
+It provides interesting and surprising insights into the German games market as well as many in-depth company profiles.
 In addition to all relevant developers and publishers, you will also find a broad selection of service partners for outsourcing, PR, localization or legal advice.
 And best of all: You will even get to know the people who are responsible for the German age classification system.
-The Key Players book is distributed at every major industry event, including GDC.
+Key Players is distributed at every major industry event, including GDC.

 Making Games is Central Europe's leading magazine for professionals in the video game industry, be it print or online at makinggames.biz.
-Topics include game and business development.
-Making Games' online job exchange is the best place for companies to hire employees from Europe and for professionals to find their dream job.
+Topics of the bilingual platform include programming, game design, graphics, production and sound.
+Here developers from all areas write for developers, share their experiences and dreams and inspire others with their articles and guides.

 Having recently merged with Develop, MCV is the leading multi-platform brand serving the UK's entire games industry in print, online and at a range of events.
 The games industry is constantly evolving and having a single industry-spanning brand allows us to stay on top of all the latest developments that affect those running and employed at games businesses.
 MCV will continue Develop's tradition of serving creative staff working directly on game projects of any size.
 These include programmers, designers, producers, artists, animators, QA managers, audio professionals and musicians, right down to multi-talented individuals.